Wander Off the Eaten Path: Dine like a Local in Minneapolis

 Since it’s your final day in town, do a little afternoon, instead of late night bar hopping for a reasonable bedtime and relatively pain-free travel morning.
 Get back on the train towards downtown, and disembark at Cedar Riverside.

 Palmer’s Bar is a West Bank neighborhood live music and drinking institution dating from 1906, and is always a scene of some kind with a diverse cast of characters and good tunes.
 If it’s nice out, check out the sunny back patio.
-Across the street, find the Nomad World Pub, a favorite for soccer fans and more live music.
+Across the street, find Part Wolf, formerly Nomad World Pub, a favorite for soccer fans and more live music.
 Out back near the bocce court, Marla’s Caribbean serves Trinidadian favorites out of a food truck on weekends.

 University of Minnesota Campus